-- Mennonite Quarterly Review, January 2015.
+- Mennonite Quarterly Review (ebook), January 2015.
 This issue is devoted to the theme of sexual abuse–and the related motifs of discipline, healing, and forgiveness–within the Mennonite Church, with a particular focus on the controversy surrounding the actions of its mostly widely recognized theologian, John Howard Yoder (1927-1997).

 - The Little Book of Restorative Justice for Sexual Abuse: Hope through Trauma

-- Understanding Sexual abuse by a church leader or caregiver, 2nd edition.
+- Understanding Sexual Abuse by a Church Leader or Caregiver (PDF download), 2nd edition.
 Mennonite Central Committee, 2011.